Kawalerowicz contemplates scourged souls and the desolation of a world abandoned by God in his exploration of the possessions at Loudun

 “There’ll be a few tourists occasionally to brighten things up — but they won’t last long — soon the town will die and you will be left in peace — and oblivion.”

 There’s some historical precedent in the fictional Laubardemont’s words.
 After Grandier’s torture and execution, the possessions at Loudun then stopped — for a time.
-Before long, the city’s cloister of Ursuline nuns reported visitations again.
+Before long, the city’s Ursuline nuns reported visitations again.
 As predicted, they attracted some crowds as well as more interventions from Church authorities.

 The Jesuit mystic Father Jean-Joseph Surin was among the new exorcists dispatched to address the possessions.
 He is said to have prayed to transfer the demons from Sister Jeanne’s body to his own.
 Contemporaries report that the incident caused a kind of nervous breakdown characterized by hallucinations and years of erratic behavior.
 Though the accepted historical narrative suggests a peaceful resolution for Surin — he is said to have recovered — Kawalerowicz offers viewers no such reprieve, none of Laubardemont’s predicted peace.
 The Devils may see characters subjected to the boot, holy water enemas, and the wheel, but it’s Kawalerowicz who spends the entire runtime of Mother Joan contemplating scourged souls and the desolation of a world abandoned by God.